 Where Is the Russian River Valley?

-The region's cool climate is influenced by the Pacific Ocean and the Russian River, which brings in cool fog from the Sonoma coast that moderates the temperatures.
+The region's cool climate is influenced by the Pacific Ocean and the Russian River, which bring in cool fog from the Sonoma coast to moderate the temperatures.

 Russian River Valley Top-Rated Wineries

-So let's dive into some of the best Russian River Valley wineries I've had the pleasure of visiting and give you a taste of what makes each so impressive.
+So, let's explore some of the best Russian River Valley wineries I've had the pleasure of visiting and give you a taste of what makes each so impressive.

 Emeritus Vineyards